forcedotcom/cli/releasenotes/sfdx/README.md

     We've also updated the `--help` for each command to use the new command and flag names, to gently encourage you to start switching over to the new style.
 Fun tip: use the `-h` flag to get a condensed view of the help, for when you don't need long descriptions and examples.

-    Let's look at an example.
+    Let's look at an example, such as this command (IDs truncated for security):

+    ```bash
+    sfdx force:data:record:get --usetoolingapi --sobjecttype TraceFlag --sobjectid 7tf8H --targetusername MyScratch
+    ```

+    You can now run it this way using the `sf` style:

+    ```bash
+    sfdx data get record --use-tooling-api --sobject TraceFlag --record-id 7tf8H --target-org MyScratch
+    ```

     Finally, just in case we weren't clear, the existing commands work exactly as before!
 But give this new stuff a try, it's pretty cool.